 Air purifiers and dehumidifiers remove dirt and bacteria from your home or office air.
 However, they differ in how they do this.
 An air purifier is more targeted at removing microscopic bacteria, viruses, and allergens from the air.
 A dehumidifier is better for removing excess moisture from the air to ensure mold does not form.

-An air purifier removes some of the water vapor in the air, which can lead to a dry feeling in a room.
-So if you are trying to reduce your use of heating and cooling, then an air purifier may not be best for you.
+An air purifier removes some water vapor in the air, which can lead to a dry feeling in a room.
+So if you are trying to Reduce your use of heating and cooling, then an air purifier may not be best for you.

 However, due to its enclosure design, an air purifier can increase humidity levels by removing moisture from the air, preventing water droplets from escaping the machine's enclosure.